HappyGnome/DCS_Scripts/Docs/HeLMS Readme.md

 * `<drawingName>` drawing name from mission editor to hide (must have been added with `helms.ui.showDrawing`)

 **Example:**  `helms.ui.removeDrawing('Polygon-37')` hides drawing called "Polygon-37" previously shown by a call to `helms.ui.showDrawing`

+## Selected Utilities - helms.effect
+### Start smoke effect
+`helms.effect.startSmokeOnZone` starts a smoke effect (using `trigger.action.smoke`) at a named zone centre.
+This effect is refreshed every 5 minutes to create a perpetual effect.
+See `helms.effect.stopSmokeOnZone` to cancel an effect.
+This method can also be called to update the colour of an existing smoke effect (note that the change only occurs the next time the smoke is re-created, which may take up to 5 minutes).

+Usage: `helms.effect.startSmokeOnZone(<zoneName>, <colour>)` where

+Where
+* `<zone>` Is the name of a (static) trigger zone
+* `<colour>` is "Red", "Green", "Blue", "White", or "Orange"

+Returns: the zone name on success.

+**Example:**  `helms.effect.startSmokeOnZone("Zone-1", "Green")`

+### Stop smoke effect
+`helms.effect.stopSmokeOnZone` stops a smoke effect created by `helms.effect.startSmokeOnZone` from refreshing.
+Note that the effect is not immediately stopped.
+It may take up to 5 minutes for the current smoke effect to stop.

+Usage: `helms.effect.stopSmokeOnZone(<zoneName>)` where

+Where
+* `<zone>` Is the name of a (static) trigger zone

+Returns: None

+**Example:**  `helms.effect.stopSmokeOnZone("Zone-1")`